jaredboice/daniel-san/README.md

         case 'USD': // converting amount (in this case the amount is in EUR since there is only one rule and its currencySymbol is EUR) to USD return amount * symbolEnum[currentSymbol];
         default:
-            break;
+            // maybe you have switch cases for different calculations, when switching your primary output currency symbol to some other symbol break;
         }
         return amount;